SoftwareAG/webmethods-developer-portal/samples/web-components/README.md

 ### 3. Insert a web component in UI

    1. Select the page where the web component to be rendered using `Left navigation` -> `Pages` section.
-   2. Add `Web component` using (+) icon in any layout part in `header` or `footer` from the `Pages` section.
+   2. Add `Web component` using (+) icon in any layout part where the web component to be inserted.
    3. Select the added web component, Click `Edit' icon.
-   4. From the dropdown, select the web component registered in the second section.
+   4. From the `Name` dropdown, select the the name of the web component that was given during registered in the second section.
-   5. Now, fill in the element name text field.
+   5. Now, fill in the `Element name` text field.
       **Refer** Element column of the below built-in webcomponents table for element name.
       ***Example***: provide `wc-js-google-analytics` as element name for Google Analytics Integration.
    6. Save the changes and activate the theme.